-The name "Riedesel" appeared for the first time in the 1200s associated with a family of the knightly class in what is now the German state of Hesse.
+The name “Riedesel” appeared for the first time in the 1200s associated with a family of the knightly class in what is now the German state of Hesse.
 Many branches flourished through the high middle ages.
-It is highly likely that all carriers of the name today descend from the earliest generations of Riedesels.
-Only a few, however, had claim to the status of nobility by even the year 1600.
+Only a few Riedesels, however, had claim to the status of nobility by even the year 1600.

 The Riedesels of the world fall into three known groups:

 - A small number of commoner Riedesels also lived in western Pomerania (Vorpommern) in what is now northeastern Germany.
 Their origins are less clear but the name was establised there by the 1500s as well.
-The alternative spelling of "Rietesel" was common there.
-A few of this group emigrated to the Chicago area.
-There are very few bearers of the Rietesel variation in either Germany or North America.
+The alternative spelling of “Rietesel” was sometimes used.
+A few of this group emigrated to the Chicago area but there are very few bearers of the Rietesel variation in either Germany or North America.

 - The small number of emigrants from Pomerania.
 Ancestral records for them are sketchy.